praisahtbrt/CSU-IMU-2023/02advanced-course/README.md

  In this course we present more advanced material on *Scientific Machine Learning* that couples

- - Machine Learning
+ - Machine Learning,
- - Computational Science
+ - Computational Science.

  In particular, we will be interested in how to use ML approaches to solve direct and inverse problems, including DA problems.

-### Notes
+## Notes

  1. The [Basic Course](01basic-course) is a pre-requisite for this course.

- 2. Please consult the [course website](https://sites.google.com/view/csu2023/) for all details and links:
+ 2. Please consult the [course website](https://sites.google.com/view/csu2023/) for all details and links.